- Read our review guidelines

 I’m Going On A Kayak Camping Trip.
 What Clothes Should I Bring?

 When you’re going camping, having a dry bag filled with spare clothes will make sure your clean clothes stay dry, even if you do end up in the water.
-Packing moisture wicking, synthetic fabrics are ideal, as they should dry quickly and can be layered.
+Packing moisture wicking, synthetic fabrics are ideal, as they should be quick drying and can be layered.

-Having waterproof clothing with you, such as pants, might be a good idea, as these can be worn both while you’re paddling and on land.
-A waterproof jacket will also come in handy.
+Having waterproof clothing with you, such as a long pair of paddling pants, might be a good idea, as these can be worn as an outer layer both while you’re paddling and on land.
+A waterproof jacket will also come in handy, even in warmer weather.

-You should also consider taking along a spare bag for you to store your dirty clothes in to prevent any of your clean, dry gear from getting wet.
+You should also consider taking along a spare waterproof dry bag for you to store your dirty kayaking clothing in to prevent any of your clean, dry clothes from getting wet.

-Remember that when you’re on the land you may need a different pair of shoes, especially if you’re going to be hiking any distance.
+Remember that when you’re on the land you may need a different pair of shoes, especially if you’re going to be hiking any distance or doing other outdoor activities.
 It’s always a good idea to pack a second pair of shoes just in case your feet end up wet and you need to change.

 Don’t forget some extra socks, including some for wearing while you’re in your kayak and some for when you’re on land.